1. Vacuum Plating

 Process Cost

-- The mold cost is low, but it still depends on the number of colors, because each color has to be plated separately.
+The cost of molds is typically low, but it may vary depending on the number of colors required as each color must be plated separately.

-- Labor cost: In manual screen printing, labor cost is high, especially when it comes to colorful printing
+Labor cost: In manual screen printing, labor cost tends to be high, particularly when it comes to colorful printing.

 Impact on the Environment

-Light-colored screen printing inks have less impact on the environment.
-However, inks containing PVC and formaldehyde have harmful chemicals and need to be recycled and disposed of in time to prevent water pollution.
+Light-colored screen printing inks have a lower environmental impact.
+However, inks that contain PVC and formaldehyde have harmful chemicals and should be recycled and disposed of properly to prevent water pollution.

 Examples